 The only true value of a company, especially one that does not present something completely brand new to the market place, such as a home services business, the real value within these companies comes from the little factories of a business that are created by the owner.

-“Systems are incredibly beneficial for efficient operation and also if and when an owner wants to sell their business.” said a Dallas lawn care provider who is a stickler with business systems.
+“Systems are incredibly beneficial for efficient operation and also if and when an owner wants to sell their business.” said the owner of Lawn Dethatching Near Me, a provider who is a stickler with business systems.
 In addition to operating efficiently, you also get the added bonus of a higher value of the “worth” of your business to a prospective buyer for when it comes time to sell it for a nice lump sum payout.
 From there you would have the choice to possibly retire completely, depending on how young and ambitious you are (age is relative with this) or use it to fund your next business.
 Or a mixture of both, becoming more of an investor in businesses as opposed to actively working within your business.

 What Are Operational Systems?